 We collect rent from our tenants based on our lease agreements.
 We recognize revenues on an accrual basis as earned.
-However, if we determine, based on insufficient historical collections, that rent is not probable of collection until received, we recognize rental income when assured, which we consider to be the period the amounts are collected.
 Revenue from minimum lease payments under our leases is recognized on a straight-line basis to the extent that future lease payments are considered collectible.
 Tenant reimbursements are included within rental revenues and are based on the actual property tax and insurance incurred for the properties.
 Acquisition fees arise from contractual agreements with our joint venture partners and are earned and paid at the time we close an acquisition, therefore, satisfying our performance obligations at that time.
 We earn our asset management fees based on a percentage of the purchase price or equity raised.
 As the manager, our duty is to manage the day-to-day operations of the special-purpose entities which own the properties.
 Asset management fees are recognized as a single performance obligation (managing the properties) comprised of a series of distinct services (handling issues with our tenants, etc.).
 We believe that the overall service of asset management is substantially the same each day and has the same pattern of performance over the term of the agreement.
 As a result, each day of service represents a performance obligation satisfied at that point in time.
 These fees are recognized at the end of each period for services performed during that period, billed monthly and paid quarterly.